-Planning is key to ensure a smooth transition to a four-year institution.
-Students who wish to transfer should contact a transfer counselor in Mercer's Transfer and Career Services office soon after beginning their studies.
-These counselors assist in selecting appropriate electives and general education courses, as well as in identifying transfer institutions that suit a student's individual needs and educational goals.
+Students who plan to transfer should contact MCCC's Transfer Services for help selecting courses and identifying transfer institutions that suit their individual needs and educational goals.
 To aid in this process, Mercer offers transfer workshops and "transfer day" events with representatives from area colleges and universities.
-Counselors maintain regular contact with transfer institutions.
+MCCC Transfer Services maintains regular contact with transfer institutions.